I lived in Argentina as an ex-pat for 4 years from 2015 to 2018.

-If you love Indian chapati or roti, be prepared for another disappointment, you don't get the wheat flour suitable for preparing chapatis in Argentina.
-You will have to settle for the flour used for making empenadas or other local dishes which is not so healthy.
+If you love Indian chapati or roti, be prepared for another disappointment—you don't get the wheat flour suitable for preparing chapatis in Argentina.
+You will have to settle for the flour used for making empanadas or other local dishes which are not so healthy.

 For People From the West, the Rest of Asia, and Africa:

 They say Argentine steak is the best in the world.
-So if you like steak you will certainly enjoy the food here.
-Argentina is famous for the "asado" which is a social event of attending a barbecue in various South American countries .
+So if you like steak, you will certainly enjoy the food here.
+Argentina is famous for the "Asado," which is a social event of attending a barbecue in various South American countries.
 You will enjoy it for sure during chilly winters in Buenos Aires.
-If you are a vegetarian you will get similar food to that in your home country without much to worry about.
-But if you like spicy food like the Indians, then be ready to be disappointed or come prepared with a bag full of spices.
+If you are a vegetarian, you will get similar food to that in your home country without much to worry about.
+But if you like spicy food like Indians, then be ready to be disappointed or come prepared with a bag full of spices.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.